cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transaction-system.rst

 writes to the same row, it will not cause a conflict but simply overwrite it.

 It is not efficient to fail the long-running job based on a single conflict.
-Because of this, it is not recommended to write to the same dataset from both real-time and MapReduce programs.
-It is better to use different datasets, or at least ensure that the real-time processing writes to a disjoint set of columns.
+Because of this, it is not recommended to write to the same dataset from both real time and MapReduce programs.
+It is better to use different datasets, or at least ensure that the real time processing writes to a disjoint set of columns.

 It's important to note that the MapReduce framework will reattempt a task (Mapper or